Documents to help you prepare to migrate your Atlassian Server products.

 In this guide, we'll outline how to conduct a test migration for Jira or Confluence, including best practices and what to test for.

-Review the planning guide: A well-planned migration is a successful migration.
-Before starting your testing, take the time to review our Cloud migration guide.
-They'll walk you through the key phases and consideration for each step, including what you need to know before you begin testing.
+A well-planned migration is a successful migration.
+Before starting your testing, take the time to review our migration guide.
+It will walk you through the key phases and considerations for each step.
+Learn more about the Cloud migration guide